ThreeSixtyGiving/standard/documentation/index.md

 # About this site
 This site provides information to support anyone who wants to publish open grants data using the 360Giving Data Standard.

-The guidance is divided into four main sections.
+The guidance is divided into five main sections.

 ### Guidance for publishers